September 2025

 Studio moment

 These are the moments that make me emotional.
-I haven't posted anything on Instagram in over six months, yet she remembered me.
+I haven't posted anything on Instagram in a long time, yet she remembered me.
 She reached out without needing a social media reminder that I exist.
 As meaningful as that experience was, the truth is, to some extent, I know I'll be forgotten by not showing up online.
 I know I'm missing opportunities.
 I do feel pressure to participate.

 When Your Heart Remembers, 2025, collage and acrylic paint on paper, approx. 6 × 12”

-It’s not that I don’t enjoy sharing my work and connecting with those who are interested in it.
+It's not that I don't enjoy sharing my work and connecting with those who are interested in it.
 I just want to do it in a way that feels more authentic to who I am, honors where I'm at in life, and do it on a platform that aligns with my values.
-For now, that looks like this.
-These things are always evolving, so you may very well see me on Instagram again someday.
-For now, this feels right, and you can also find me making semi-regular posts on TikTok and Bluesky.
+For now, I'm happy with the idea of a monthly email update, sharing more on my website, and you can find me making semi-regular posts on Bluesky.
+Through these channels, I'll share new work, art/life reflections, insights into my creative process, and more.